This is a relatively quick French baguette recipe that can be made in 2 to 2 1/2 hours if needed. This dough also makes a fantastic pizza dough.

-Start by mixing your warm water, yeast, sugar, and salt in a bowl.
-Let the yeast and water sit for 5 minutes or so to allow the yeast to start working (the sugar will also help).
+Start by mixing your warm water, yeast, and salt in a bowl.
+Let the yeast and water sit for 5 minutes or so to allow the yeast to start working.

 Next, add in 5 cups of flour and mix until the dough begins to come together.
 Turn the dough out onto a chopping block or work surface, and knead in as much of the remaining cup of flour as is needed.
 The dough should be slightly sticky, and not too dry.

 Knead the dough until it starts to resist (about 10-15 minutes), and then set aside in a covered bowl to rise for about 1 hour (or until it has about doubled in size).
 After the first rise, punch the dough down, then recover it, and allow it to rise for another hour (or until it has doubled in size).

 Tip (optional): At this point you could place the dough in the refrigerator overnight, then proceed with the remaining steps the following day.
 This will improve the flavor and texture of the finished bread.
 If you decide to go this route, remove the dough from the refrigerator on the day of baking, and allow to come to room temperature (and rise again).